-Before illustrating the solutions, we first introduce an example that makes the solutions easier to comprehend.
-The example will also be sufficient to demonstrate the various shortcomings of the two solutions.\footnote{An example with two categories and two department is also sufficient to demonstrate the shortcomings. \Cref{example:ex1} is constructed so that it not only illustrates the shortcomings of the both solutions, but it also demonstrates the differences between the Court's and the Government's solutions.}
+Before illustrating the solutions, we introduce an example that makes the solutions easier to comprehend.
+The example will also be sufficient to demonstrate the various shortcomings of the two solutions.\footnote{An example with two categories and two departments is also sufficient to demonstrate the shortcomings. \Cref{example:ex1} is constructed to illustrate both solutions' shortcomings and demonstrate the differences between the Court's and the Government's solutions.}